 - If you want this column to show data from your forms, select Template Field.

 If you have selected the “Template Field” option, you now have to select which template fields you want to show.
 This must be done for each of the templates in your report.
-To do this, expand the Select Field dropdown next to the first template in your report, and choose the desired field; start typing to narrow the dropdown list to only the fields whose names contain the text that you typed.
-Once you find your field in the dropdown, click to select it.
+To do this, expand the Select Field dropdown next to the first template in your report, and choose the desired field.
 Now do the same for each template in your report.

-To rename a column, click the column's name to see its options, then click the text field with the column name and type in the new name.
+To rename a column, click the column's name to see its options dropdown, then click the text field with the column name and type in the new name.

 To reposition the column within the report, click the column's name, and use the Move Left and Move Right options in the dropdown.
 These will move the column one spot to the left or right, respectively.

 To sort the report on a column, click the column's name and then expand the Sort dropdown.
 Here, select None, Sort Ascending or Sort Descending, depending on the type of sort you want to apply for this column.
 Note that sorting is available in the Enterprise Edition only.